Visiting Lectureships Program

 This event disseminated research related to interventions targeting the implementation of smoke-free home policies among low income households and disseminated research related to interventions targeting youth smoking prevention and cessation.
 This event also served to engage local researchers and practitioners in dialogue and collaboration related to research, dissemination, and translation of research findings into practice.

 During this Visiting Lectureship, focus will be to integrate tobacco intervention discussions into pediatric curriculum and training for pediatric residents, new nursing graduates and other allied health professionals.
 Efforts will also center on increasing the number of referrals made by healthcare providers to the TN Quitline and educating local organizations and community groups about policy opportunities to reduce tobacco use and exposure.

-The overall goal of the program is to improve the clinical skills and ease of practice for pediatric residents and practicing physicians to assess for and assist with household tobacco smoke exposure.
-An additional goal is to integrate tobacco cessation curriculum into the pediatric residency program.
-The intent is to normalize the discussion of tobacco exposure as a core component of pediatric residency training, so that residents are comfortable in all aspects of assessment and management.
+The overall goal of the program was to improve the clinical skills and ease of practice for pediatric residents and practicing physicians to assess for and assist with household tobacco smoke exposure.
+An additional goal was to integrate tobacco cessation curriculum into the pediatric residency program.
+The intent was to normalize the discussion of tobacco exposure as a core component of pediatric residency training, so that residents are comfortable in all aspects of assessment and management.